The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Plains Indian Shield (F. & S. II.382) is estimated to be worth between £19,000 and £29,000.
-This signed screenprint, created in 1986, has shown consistent value growth, with an average annual growth rate of 22%.
-Over the past 12 months, the work has sold once, with an average selling price of £19,830.
-In the last five years, the hammer price has ranged from £19,830 in April 2025 to £23,970 in February 2022.
-Since its first sale in October 2000, this artwork has been sold 7 times at auction.
-The edition size of this piece is limited to 250.
+The value of Andy Warhol’s Plains Indian Shield (F. & S. II.382) is estimated to be worth between £20,000 and £29,000.
+This signed screenprint, created in 1986, has shown consistent value growth, with an average annual growth rate of 18%.
+This work has an auction history of 7 total sales since its entry to the market on 12th October 2000.
+In the past 12 months, the hammer price has ranged from £19,830 in April 2025 to £23,970 in February 2022.
+The average return to the seller over the past five years has been £18,776, demonstrating the steady value increase of this artwork.
+The edition size of this artwork is limited to 250.

 Meaning & Analysis